J-Joshi/bookStore/README.md

 # 📚 BookStore Website

 Welcome to the **BookStore** GitHub repository!
-This project is a simple book listing website where users can browse books, explore free courses, and add books to a cart.
+This project is a simple book listing website where users can browse books, explore free courses.
 The website focuses on providing a platform for book exploration and management, with admin-only features for adding books.

 ---